rielsi/placeable-docs/locator-api-v1/api.md

-t# Placeable Locator API v1
+# Placeable Locator API v1

 This is a read-only REST API that enables remote applications to consume local search data and offer geospatial search capabilities.